 Use secure communication channels

 I also think you should be pushing security onto your clients.
 And that means using secure communication channels.
-So things like a client portal—where you share information over encrypted connections, including documents—are key for creating privacy and confidentiality.
+So things like a law firm client portal — where you share information over encrypted connections, including documents—are key for creating privacy and confidentiality.
 It’s also a good idea to use tools like Signal, an encryption app that’s very similar to WhatsApp, but that has much better security and a much better track record of fighting subpoenas for that information.
 These are all tools that you should be building into or adjusting as part of your practice.